stackbit-projects/jsclassic-d4df6/src/pages/index.md

     image_alt: App preview
     title: 'Endure the pain, Enjoy the gain.'
     content: >
       JS Classic Gym is one of the leading fitness centers in Coimbatore.
-It has various types of machinery and equipment for all types of workouts.
-Come, Join hands with us and let's grow stronger!
+Come, join hands with us and let's grow stronger!
     actions:
       - label: Learn More
         url: /features